openfaas/community-cluster/docs/README.md

 The above username is "alexellis" and the function name is "hallo"

 You can now use your public endpoint for whatever you need.
 You can read HTTP meta-data like the query-string, headers and path.
 [Read more in the Workshop](https://github.com/openfaas/workshop/blob/master/lab4.md#inject-configuration-through-environmental-variables).

+### Remove the functions

+When you're finished, please remove your functions by:

+* Removing the code and do a git push
+* Delete the repo
+* Remove OpenFaaS Cloud from the specific repo

 ### Rinse & repeat